seosgithub/flok/docs/services/vm.md

       * `ns` - Namespace of the fault
       * `first` - A boolean that indicates whether this page was ever received on `page_update` before. i.e. is it a change after we were already given this page previously in a `page_update` for this receiver?
       * `page` - A dictionary object that is a reference to the page.
 This should be treated as immutable as it is a shared resource.
+  * Debug mode
+    * When `@debug`, an exception will be thrown if you attempt to watch the same key from one controller multiple times.

 ###`watch_sync`
 This request operates in the same way as `watch` but will cause a kernel panic if the page is not located in a cache (either `vm_cache` or disk).
 Additionally, reads to the `vm_cache` and disk cache will block until a read back is received.
 This may be used for things like getting sessions keys or names that you would like now before the UI renders.
 You will still receive updates.